puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_aws.markdown

 Connecting to an EC2 instance
 -----

-Once you've created an EC2 instance you can then connect to it using SSH.
+Once you've created an EC2 instance you can connect to it using SSH.
 To do this we need the private key we downloaded earlier from the Amazon Web Services console.
 Add this key to your local SSH configuration, usually in the `.ssh` directory.